bioinfolabic/protein_folding_datasets/README.md

 All datasets proposed in this work are available in https://mega.nz/#F!O4wBHQiB!mpM81jK9ycbSKPvdP57avw

+An animation of a 1PCL protein folding path is shown below.
 ![example_dataset](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/gif_exemplo.gif)

+The programs that were used to generate the datasets and charts for the analyzes are described below.

+o que é o programa
+o que mudar no programa
+como rodar o programa
+saída do programa

-## DM cesar
+## Path DM_cesar
-### ▪ create_datasets:
+### ▪ Sub-path create_datasets:

+This folder contains the program used to generate the data of the folding paths using Molecular Dynamics (*define.h*,*function_MD.c* and *main.c*), which consist of files in the C ++ language.
+It is worth mentioning that there is no need to modify these codes because the variables are all parameterized in input files separately from the DM code.

-Within this part there is a C ++ program which, through an input file *executa.sh*, creates 1000 different initial structures for each protein and calculates its folding paths.
+Within this part there is a C ++ program which, through an script *executa0.sh*, generate 1000 different initial structures.
-To create a thousand different initial structures for each protein was used a random function initialized from a "seed" inserted in the program generated initial coodenates creating new structures.
+To create the structures was used a random function initialized from a "seed" inserted in the program generated initial coodenates creating new structures.
 This seed is the identification number (ID) of each new structure.
 To run the program with a thousand different IDs an .sh file (executa0.sh) was created, as follows:
 ```
 #!/bin/bash